jerpowel321/JRP-Portfolio/README.md

 ## 🔑 How to Run the App

 #### Prerequisite
-1. Make sure you have Node and NPM (Node Package Manager) installed.
+1. Make sure you have Node and Yarn (Javascript Package Manager) installed.
     - You can use the following comands in terminal to check which version is installed

 ```
 node -v
-npm -v
+yarn -v
 ```
-The versions of node and npm you currently have installed should appear.
-If you don't have them installed, follow Node installation instructions located [here](https://nodejs.org/en/download/).
-NPM is distributed with Node.js- which means that when you download Node.js, you automatically get npm installed on your computer.
+The versions of node and yarn you currently have installed should appear.
+If you don't have them installed, follow Node installation instructions located [here](https://nodejs.org/en/download/) and Yarn installation instructions located [here](https://classic.yarnpkg.com/en/docs/install/#mac-stable).

 #### Clone the repository & Start the application
 1. Open Terminal